 It’s a wonder that my house wasn’t totally infested there were so many of them.
 How did I know that there were so many, you may ask?
 I’m just about to show you.

 I started out by boiling water in MY AWESOME KETTLE on the stove for about 15 minutes.
-I wanted to make sure it was boiling pretty good before I started.

 I poured the water along the various ant holes that I saw on my sidewalk right next to my back door that leads into the yard.

-I thought for sure they were exaggerating, until I looked outside and saw hundreds upon hundreds of dead ants all over the patio…which just happens to be right in front of the sliding door.
+I thought for sure the kid was exaggerating, until I looked outside and saw hundreds upon hundreds of dead ants all over the patio…which just happens to be right in front of the sliding door.

 I decided that if there were that many, I better sweep them all up and try it again.

 At this point I figured I better grab my camera and show you all, because it is nuts that there were that many ants.

 This is how it looked after I had mostly swept up the ants from the second attempt, getting ready to do it for the 3rd time.

 And this is how it looked a couple of hours after the third time I poured boiling water down their hole (I swept them up after each time)… STILL hundreds or more of ants!!!
 It’s nuts!

 ***My tips are first and foremost, to be careful not to burn yourself or others… this is one of those things that should be done when you don’t have little ones running around under foot.

 Obviously, if you don’t kill the queen ant you will continue to have ant problems later down the road, so make sure to be thorough and keep doing it until you are satisfied that they are all dead.

-It’s really not necessary to clean up the dead ants in between each time you pour boiling water down their hills/mounds, and I bet that you will have some birds helping you clean up just like I did.
-The wind may help clean them up too
+It’s really not necessary to clean up all of the dead ants in between each time you pour boiling water down their hills/mounds, I only did so so that I could share with you guys just how many ant carcasses there were.

-Thanks so much for stopping by my blog!
+Thanks so much for stopping by my website!
 If you liked what you saw, please make sure to share it via social media!